tonyngmk/msba_bot/README.md

 ### Note

-This git repo does not have certain files containing credentials excluded in .gitignore.
-In case you are reusing the script, store:
+This git repo does not contain certain sensitive files (credentials) which has been excluded in .gitignore.
+In case you are reusing the script, store your:
 - Telegram bot's API as **botapi.txt**
 - Google Drive API as **creds.json**
 - Google OAuth2 API as **client_secrets.json**